HAL Tejas: Flight control system

 The aerodynamic configuration of Tejas is based on a delta-wing layout with shoulder-mounted wings.
 The control surfaces include three-section slats on the wing's outer leading edge while the inboard sections of the wings have additional slats to generate vortex lift over the inner wing and high-energy air-flow along the tail fin to enhance high-AoA stability.
 The wing trailing edge fits two-segment elevons to provide pitch and roll control.
 The only empennage-mounted control surfaces are the single-piece rudder and two airbrakes, located in the upper rear part of the fuselage, one each on either side of the fin.
 Since the Tejas is a relaxed static stability design, it is equipped with a NAL-developed full authority quadruplex digital fly-by-wire flight control system and an open architecture digital flight control computer developed by BEL.
 Its flight control surfaces are controlled by hybrid electro-hydraulic actuators through the digital flight control computer.
 The fly-by-wire flight control system of the Tejas has an advanced feature called auto low-speed recovery.
 This enables envelope protection at low speed and high angles of attack.
 It prevents the aircraft from entering into uncontrolled flight while maneuvering.
 Another feature is disorientation recovery function, once engaged it will recover the aircraft to an optimal altitude, airspeed and level flight.
 Some of the flight control laws for these features were formulated by the IIT Bombay research university.

+On 19 February 2024, Tejas Mark-1A prototype LSP-7 successfully completed sortie with indigenously designed high performance Digital Flight Control Computer.
+The system was developed by Aeronautical Development Establishment (ADE).
+The latest DFCC has a quadraplex PowerPC-based processor, a fast I/O controller based on an autonomous state machine, increased computational throughput, and sophisticated on-board software that satisfies DO-178C level-A safety regulations.
+All important metrics and the flight controls' performance were deemed adequate during the flying test.

 Propulsion

 Developing an indigenous jet engine for Tejas was one of the five self-reliance goals identified at the beginning of the LCA Programme.
 A programme led by the Gas Turbine Research Establishment (GTRE) to design and develop an indigenous powerplant, the Kaveri, was launched as early as in 1986.
 However Kaveri jet engine development faced some setbacks, hence the General Electric F404-GE-F2J3 afterburning turbofan engine was procured as an interim solution.
-Since 2004, uprated General Electric F404-GE-IN20 engines are powering Tejas variants.
+Ten units of the F404-F2J3 engine power the Technology Demonstrator and Prototype variants of Tejas.
+Since 2004, uprated General Electric F404-GE-IN20 engines are being used on LSP, Naval prototypes and Mark 1 variants of Tejas.